Log Home On Lake GastonSelected for Cover of New Honest Abe Floor Plan Catalog

 The Joyces moved into their dream log home in June 2010 and spent a couple of back-breaking weeks doing their own landscaping and sod installation in the hot summer heat.
 Their talented friend, Doug Washburn, completed the landscaping by installing a much-needed irrigation system and laying hand-cut flagstone walkways that match the rocks covering the log home’s foundation.

-This summer, the Joyces are happy they can sit back, relax and really enjoy the beauty of Lake Gaston in their own Honest Abe log home, where their dream has become a reality.
+The Joyces say that they are happy they can sit back, relax and really enjoy the beauty of Lake Gaston in their own Honest Abe log home, where their dream has become a reality.

 For a look at the custom plan click here.

-Editor’s Note: Jay Gittman & Carol Murley of Log Homes of Southern Virginia contributed to the content of this story.
+Editor’s Note: Katherine Joyce, Jay Gittman and Carol Murley of Log Homes of Southern Virginia contributed to the content of this story.